neroices/slce/content/posts/no-such-host.md

 Feb 16 21:53:04 void systemd[1]: nextdns.service: Failed with result 'exit-code'.
 ```

-# Tinkering
+# Workarounds
-First, disable `systemd-resolved`.
+First, if you use `systemd`, disable `systemd-resolved`.
 This system setting can interfere with what you're about to do.
 Disabling it gives you more control over your network configuration.

 - Check `/etc/hosts`
 ```